 Plot Out the Novel

 This is an opportunity to put your ideas to paper.
 What kind of murder?
-How many people involved?
+How many people were involved?
 What’s the murder weapon?
 Location of the murder?
 Setting (time period or locale) of the book?
 It might help to draw a map of the area(s) where the story takes place, as it will provide you with a sense of direction (north, south, etc.) and landscape (or seascape) when moving characters around.
 Don’t forget about seasons/climate, year/century, and overall mood (feeling) of the locations.

 You need an opening hook that grabs readers and makes them want to read more of the book.
 I prefer a shorter first chapter that includes the hook, the protagonist(s) or antagonist(s) (or both, depending on the storyline) and a bit of mystery about what is to unfold: